An in-depth analysis of how Slang's voice assistant in Udaan app helped them make their app's user experience better for Tier 2, 3 and beyond cities.

 This blog is a part of a long, descriptive and analytical series by Slang Labs, called "Voice Assistants in Mobile Apps''.
 Here we tear down the voice assistant and search functionalities that have been added by businesses to their mobile applications and analyse them in detail.
-In this edition, we breakdown the 'Udaan - B2B E-Commerce Platform' mobile application, which has integrated Slang Lab's voice assistant for retail, powered by the world’s first Voice Assistant as a Service platform, Slang CONVA.
+In this edition, we breakdown the 'Udaan - B2B E-Commerce Platform' mobile application, which has integrated Slang Retail Voice Assistant, powered by the world’s first Voice Assistant as a Service platform, Slang CONVA.

 We believe that it's essential to recognise the trendsetters and understand how they are adding voice assistants inside their applications to cater to the next billion users.
 This analysis will also help businesses understand the usage of voice assistants in applications.

 The Indian E-Commerce market is expected to grow to US$ 200 billion by 2026 from US$ 38.5 billion as of 2017, the industry report by IBEF reports.
 It further states that the e-retail market registered a CAGR of over 35% to reach Rs.
 1.8 trillion in FY20 in India.
 This indicates a sharp rise in an already increasing e-commerce customer base.
 According to a KPMG India and Google study, 9 out of every 10 new internet users in the country will likely be an Indian language speaker.
 It also reports that the Indian language internet users are expected to grow at a CAGR of 18% vs English users at a CAGR of 3%.